vuestorefront/storefront-next13-boilerplate/GUIDE.md

 As one of our main goals is to help you deliver fast, performant websites, we included and configured CI/CD performance testing tools into this boilerplate.

-The purpose of these tests is to help you catch performance regressions during the development process, if you e.g. accidentally include a large library or create a long task that will not meet the criteria you will get an error/warning.
+The purpose of these tests is to help you catch performance regressions during the development process.
+For example, if you accidentally include a large library or create a long task that will not meet your performance criteria you will get an error/warning.

 There are 2 options to run those tests:

 **Run tests manually on the local environment**

-To run the LHCI test, go to your main project folder and run the following command
+To run the Lighthouse CI (LHCI) test, go to your main project folder and run the following command
 ```shell
 yarn lhci:mobile
 ```